ftrackhq/ftrack-connect/doc/developing/tutorial/adding_a_location.rst

     def register(registry, **kw):
         '''Register location plugin.'''

-        # Validate that registry is an instance of ftrack.Registry.
+        # Validate that registry is the correct ftrack.Registry.
 If not,
-        # assume that register is being called from a new or incompatible API
+        # assume that register is being called with another purpose or from a
-        # and return without doing anything.
+        # new or incompatible API and return without doing anything.
         if registry is not ftrack.EVENT_HANDLERS:
             # Exit to avoid registering this plugin again.
             return